-- Undergraduate Projects Five undergraduate hardcopy sample projects are nominated by Academic Departments each year and are kept in the library for five years after which they are reviewed.
+- Print monographs/AV objects 143,000 items classified by the Dewey Decimal System and thereafter categorised by General Lending, Short Ioan (24 hours) or Reference. - Print Journals it is the Library policy not to duplicate purchase of a print journal resource if it is available online. - Official Publications Grey literature such as reports from the HSE, EPA in recent years where available the print copy has been replaced with an electronic copy via a link to the digital object via the Library OPAC - Undergraduate Projects Five undergraduate hardcopy sample projects are nominated by Academic Departments each year and are kept in the library for five years after which they are reviewed.
 These Projects are stored near the Careers collection in the main Library.
 All are listed on the Library Catalogue. - Theses Stored in the Reference section and received through the Registrar's office or directly from the Academic Departments.
 The thesis is catalogued and a copyright notice inserted.
 Permission to view is granted at the issue desk upon receipt of ID.
 A viewing /copyright report is also signed.
-There are currently over 100 PhD theses and nearly 400 print Masters Theses in the collection. - Careers collections specific to CIT students for job-seeking, interview skills, HR information etc. - Newspapers two daily national newspapers (Irish Examiner and The Irish Times) in hardcopy format are available and are archived for a three month period.
-At the request of various Departments, the Library also makes available Tuesday's Guardian and Thursday's Daily Telegraph as the content is deemed relevant to the students from these Departments. - A selection of Audio visual materials including language CDs (to accompany books), DVDs, videos, CDs and LPs are available, the majority of which are housed in the CSM music library.
+There are currently over 150 PhD theses and nearly 500 print Masters Theses in the collection. - Careers collections specific to CIT students for job-seeking, interview skills, HR information etc. - Newspapers two daily national newspapers (Irish Examiner and The Irish Times) in hardcopy format are available and are archived for a three month period.
+At the request of various Departments, the Library also makes available Tuesday's Guardian and Thursday's Daily Telegraph as the content is deemed relevant to the students from these Departments.

+• A selection of Audio visual materials including language CDs (to accompany books), DVDs, videos, CDs and LPs are available, the majority of which are housed in the CSM music library.